AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Monitor
+* [RedisLive](https://github.com/nkrode/RedisLive) - Visualize your redis instances, analyze query patterns and spikes. star: 2125.
 * [redis-rdb-tools](https://github.com/sripathikrishnan/redis-rdb-tools) - Rdbtools is a parser for Redis' dump.rdb files.
 The parser generates events similar to an xml sax parser, and is very efficient memory wise.
 In addition, rdbtools provides utilities to :Generate a Memory Report of your data across all databases and keys; Convert dump files to JSON; Compare two dump files using standard diff tools.
 Rdbtools is written in Python, though there are similar projects in other languages. star: 1471.
 * [redis-faina](https://github.com/facebookarchive/redis-faina) - At its core, redis-faina uses the Redis MONITOR command, which echoes every single command (with arguments) sent to a Redis instance.
 It parses these entries, and aggregates stats on the most commonly-hit keys, the queries that took up the most amount of time, and the most common key prefixes as well. star：1002.
 * [redis-stat](https://github.com/junegunn/redis-stat) - redis-stat is a simple Redis monitoring tool written in Ruby.It is based on INFO command of Redis, and thus generally won't affect the performance of the Redis instance unlike the other monitoring tools based on MONITOR command.redis-stat allows you to monitor Redis instances either with vmstat-like output from the terminal or with the dashboard page served by its embedded web server. star: 823.
+* [redispapa](https://github.com/no13bus/redispapa) - another redis monitor by using flask, angular, socket.io. we use redis info to monitor the redis usage.
+PAPA means a father who is monitoring the redis. accoding to the redis doc, it is be recommanded to use info other than monitor.
+ star: 293(2016/04/15).
 * [redis-monitor](https://github.com/LittlePeng/redis-monitor) - base RedisLive,monitor multiple redis-server in product enviroment: monitor multiple redis-instance in one page; monitor memory,comand per sec,HitRate,keyspace, master-slave change,expire; sms alert when crash , master-slave stats changed. star: 179.
 * [redis-sampler](https://github.com/antirez/redis-sampler) - Small program to understand the composition of your Redis data set. star: 179.
 * [redis-audit](https://github.com/snmaynard/redis-audit) - This script samples a number of the Redis keys in a database and then groups them with other similar looking keys.
 It then displays key metrics around those groups of keys to help you spot where efficiencies can be made in the memory usage of your Redis database.Warning: The script cannot be used with AWS Elasticache Redis instances, as the debug command is restricted. star: 114.